Getting Started Developing

 More on Property Sets can be found here.

 Custom Manager Pages, or CMPs, are custom pages in the manager built by 3rd Party developers to allow backend management of Components.
-They use the modAction and modMenu objects to dynamically create manager pages that can be easily found and added with no hacking of the core.
+They can be added with no hacking of the core.

 require_once '/absolute/path/to/modx/config.core.php'; require_once MODX_CORE_PATH.'model/modx/modx.class.php'; $modx = new modX(); $modx->initialize('web'); $modx->getService('error', 'error.modError');